Gimloader/gimloader.github.io/src/content/docs/api/scopedapi.md

 > **onStop**: (`callback`) => `void`

-Run a callback when the plugin or library is disabled
+Run a callback when the script is disabled

 #### Parameters